Golden Age of Argentine cinema: 1933–1936: Birth and growth of the industry

 In addition to new production companies, the demand for Argentine films prompted the emergence of independent productions, that is, those that were made outside the studios.
 However, Peña notes that the term "independent" for these films is actually a misnomer, as "in the early years of sound, Argentina Sono Film itself was not really a 'big studio' and could have disappeared like many other production companies of those years"; because all the production companies other than Lumiton lacked the financial resources to weather commercial failures, Peña says, "the mode of production remained, as in the silent period, atomized, adventurous, fragile."
 Alton temporarily stepped away from Lumiton to make his own film, El hijo de papá (1933) starring Sandrini, which was such a failure that it caused the latter to set the film's negatives on fire.
 Moglia Barth also decided to try independent production, moving away from Mentasti to make Picaflor (1935), although the following year he returned to Argentina Sono Film.
 Also in 1933, the film El linyera directed by Enrique Larreta was released, which is considered more of a filmed theatrical piece than a cinematographic work.
 The director who had the greatest success in independent filmmaking was Ferreyra, with three films released between 1934 and 1935: Calles de Buenos Aires, Puente Alsina and Mañana es domingo, all of them made with "very few resources but recovering the poetics of his best silent period."

-Olga Mom and Florindo Ferrario in Monte Criollo (1935), directed by Arturo S. Mom and produced by Argentina Sono Film.